 - Guide 1: How to Remove Search Omiga from Windows.

-- Guide 2: Get rid of Search Omiga from Mac OS X.
+- Guide 2: Get rid of Search Omiga on Mac OS X.

-- Guide 3: Remove Search Omiga from Google Chrome.
+- Guide 3: Remove Search Omiga in Google Chrome.

 - Guide 4: Erase Search Omiga from Mozilla Firefox.

 - Guide 5: Uninstall Search Omiga from Microsoft Edge.